spa46/spa46.github.io/content/old_posts/System/2016-11-07-System-Bluetooth.md

 - A serial port emulation protocol situated over the L2CAP layer.
 It emulates RS-232 control and data signals over the Bluetooth baseband.

 - Roughly the same service and reliability guarantees as TCP.
-Unlike to TCP, which provides 65,535 ports, RFCOMM allows only 30.
+Unlike TCP, which provides 65,535 ports, RFCOMM allows only 30.

 **SDP (Service Discovery Protocol)**